brianrourkeboll/FSharp.AspNetCore.WebAppBuilder/README.md

 - `environmentVariables`, for adding environment variables to the app's configuration
 - `jsonFile`, for adding a JSON configuration file to the app's configuration
-- `singleton`, for adding a singleton instance of a dependency to the apps' dependency injection container
+- `singleton`, for adding a singleton instance of a dependency to the app's dependency injection container
-- `hostedService`, for adding a hosted service to the apps' dependency injection container
+- `hostedService`, for adding a hosted service to the app's dependency injection container
-- `connectionString`, for adding a strongly-typed connection string to the apps' dependency injection container
+- `connectionString`, for adding a strongly-typed connection string to the app's dependency injection container
 - `configurationValue`, for adding a strongly-typed configuration value to the apps' dependency injection container

 I might add one or two more if I have a strong use case 🙃.